iWriteGigs

 Question #21

-A emboli in the veins
+A cholesterol plugs in the lumen of veins

 B blood clots in the arteries